Sew Over It Sylvia Robe in Navy Printed Georgette

 For my measurements I cut the large as recommended and I'm happy with the fit.

-The Kimono is an easy sew and comes together quickly and I would recommend it if you're after a kimono jacket.
+The robe is an easy sew and comes together quickly and I would recommend it if you're after a robe style jacket.
 I am really pleased with the finish inside and I just love this fabric, the colours of the flower print are lovely and its going to be a staple in my wardrobe.
-As to be expected with georgette fabric, it has a great drape and lends itself to a kimono.
+As to be expected with georgette fabric, it has a great drape and lends itself to a robe.

 Thanks for stopping by to read, I'm off to wear my new favourite addition to my wardrobe.